 A beef brisket is known as one of the toughest parts of a cow you can put on your smoker, though when prepared and cooked correctly it can be the best tasting and most tender meat you will ever eat.
-In this section, I will teach you how to choose, prepare, and barbeque a beef brisket, Texas style, so you can impress your friends the next time you BBQ!
+In this section I will teach you how to choose, prepare, and barbeque a beef brisket, Texas style, so you can impress your friends the next time you are cooking BBQ!
 Enjoy this BBQ Brisket Recipe

 Make sure the brisket has not been frozen.
 A frozen brisket may not display a deep red color, the fat may be darker instead of white, and the brisket will not turn out as tender and juicy as a fresh one after smoking it.
 You may have trouble finding a brisket that hasn't been frozen - just make sure it is fresh.

 When I choose a brisket, I lift the brisket in the middle to see how limber it is.
 I have seen briskets that are stiff as a board, and some that bend over each side of my hand.
 The stiff ones have probably been frozen or they can be tough.
 I have noticed that a stiff brisket may not be as tender as a limber brisket.
 Some people disagree with this test, but I am a firm believer because of the results I get.